pampatzoglou/articles/db.md

         vault.hashicorp.com/agent-pre-populate-only: "false"...
 ```

-Which ever method you select, keep in mind that at the end it will mean that the client gets a token/key to use.
-Basically a passport that they will then use for authorization.
+Whichever method you select, keep in mind that at the end it will mean that the client gets a token/key to use.
+Basically, a passport that they will then use for authorization.

 ## Authorization

-Authorization is what happens after a user or a proccess used their credentials or token and has some form of access.
+Authorization is what happens after a user or a process used their credentials or token and has some form of access.
 So after a connection has been established and authentication is complete, authorization answers the question: what can I do?

 ### Shared Database, Shared Schema

 Previously we have mentioned Row-Level Security (RLS).
 RLS is a method to define in a shared database and shared tables, who can do what.
-In essence what you want is to try and block tenant1 from reading or writing entries that belong to tenant2.
-RLS is a way to atchive this result but at a computational cost for the database.
+In essence, what you want is to try and block tenant1 from reading or writing entries that belong to tenant2.
+RLS is a way to achieve this result but at a computational cost for the database.
 For **each query** the database will need to check if the cursor has the required access to the particular row and then perform the actual query with the mentioned `WHERE tenant_id`.
-All this wll add delay.
+All this will add delay.

 ```sql
 --- Enable Row-Level Security (RLS) on the target table.